steqeq/0000/docs/how-to/fine-tuning-llms/profiling-and-debugging.rst

    Omniperf memory chat analysis panel.

-In a nutshell, Omniperf provides details about hardware activity for a particular GPU kernel.
+Basically, Omniperf provides details about hardware activity for a particular GPU kernel.
 It also supports both a web-based GUI or command-line analyzer, depending on the your preference.

 .. _fine-tuning-llms-profiling-omnitrace: